Enabling Lie-Algebraic Classical Simulation beyond Free Fermions: Numerical experiments

 where $\mathrm{C}Z_{ij}$ is the controlled-$Z$ gate.
 In the full supervised learning problem one considers a dataset $\{(\rho_i,y_i)\}_{i=1}^M$ with $\rho_i=\ket{G_i}\!\bra{G_i}$ and labels $y_i\in\{+1,-1\}$ indicating whether $G_i$ is connected ($+1$) or disconnected ($-1$).
 Since relabeling graph vertices corresponds exactly to permuting qubits, the encoding~\eqref{eq:graph_state_def} is permutation-covariant and therefore naturally matched to an $S_n$-equivariant model as discussed in~\cref{sec:Pauliorbitalgebra}.

 Following Ref.~\cite{Schatzki.2024-TheoreticalGuaranteesPermutationequivariant}, we use a permutation-equivariant QNN whose layers are generated by three permutation-invariant Hamiltonians.
-In our Pauli-orbit notation these correspond (up to fixed normalizations) to the orbit elements $B_{1,0,0}$, $B_{0,1,0}$, and $B_{0,0,2}$ (cf.~\cref{eq:peQNNgenerators}), i.e.\ collective $X$, collective $Y$, and collective $ZZ$ interactions.
+In our Pauli orbit notation these correspond (up to fixed normalizations) to the orbit elements $B_{1,0,0}$, $B_{0,1,0}$, and $B_{0,0,2}$ (cf.~\cref{eq:peQNNgenerators}), i.e.\ collective $X$, collective $Y$, and collective $ZZ$ interactions.
 Concretely, we take each layer to be

 and the full circuit is $U(\boldsymbol{\theta}){=}\prod_{\ell=1}^L U_\ell(\alpha_\ell,\beta_\ell,\gamma_\ell)$, with $\boldsymbol{\theta}=(\boldsymbol{\alpha},\boldsymbol{\beta},\boldsymbol{\gamma})$.
 As measurement we take the $S_n$-invariant two-body $XX$ observable